Mega-superstar Elton John returned to Eugene’s Matthew Knight Arena in March 2017 for a stop during his Wonderful Crazy Night Tour.

 Still a powerhouse

-Last year the master pianist released “Wonderful Crazy Night” with 14 fresh, high-energy tracks; it reached number 6 and 8 in the UK and US, respectively.
+His recent “Wonderful Crazy Night” shows he still has what it takes to engage the listener.
+It boasts 14 fresh, high-energy tracks, and reached number 6 and 8 in the UK and US, respectively.

 Here’s “Looking Up” from the new album – we think you’ll love it.